aave/arc-timelock/README.md

 - `test:arc:keys` - Run a simple test scenario for releasing the ARC market keys to the ArcTimelock.

+- `test:arc:new-permission-admin` - Test the addition of a new permission admin to the ARC protocol.

 ## Arc Timelock